If you’ve ever wondered about the pros and cons of living in Denver, this post is for you.

-Weirdly enough, if you’re travelling within the city, the traffic is not that bad.
+Weirdly enough, if you’re traveling within the city, the traffic isn’t that bad.
 Even right downtown in LoDo, there are hardly ever any cars because everyone rides their bikes or takes public transportation to get around the city.

-However, if you’re travelling in or out of the city, the traffic can be so bad that you could be stuck in the same spot for an hour or longer.
+However, if you’re traveling in or out of the city, the traffic can be so bad that you can be stuck in the same spot for an hour or longer.

 This tends to happen every day of the week during rush hour, so if you’re trying to travel in or out of the city, definitely plan wisely.

 With that being said, you can utilize the express lanes or carpool lanes if there are three or more people in your car.
 So if you’re traveling with a larger group of people rather than just you and someone else, then the traffic most likely won’t affect you during your visit.